Free · no signup · buyer-ready estimate

 Spot existing sponsor reads

 Budgeting tells you what to offer.
 Scanning past videos tells you whether the channel already runs brand deals — and how openly they disclose them.
-Most teams do this by pulling spoken text and searching for a handful of patterns.

 "use code" / promo codes